 My name is Matt Miller and I love mountain biking!

-I grew up in the family business, and started building, repairing and selling bikes when I was 11 years old.
+I grew up in the family business, and started building, repairing and selling bikes when I was 11 years old in Pennsylvania, USA.
 I started MTB racing in 2001, which led to a long pursuit at being a pro racer.
 After a few years struggling for my big break, I decided to go to university to study Exercise Science so I could learn how to train more effectively.

 During my PhD, I invented the world’s first brake power meter, and I have spent the last several years trying to understand everything about braking during MTB.
 Now we’re bringing it to the people, and it’s super exciting! 🙂

 I worked as a Lecturer of Applied Sports Science from 2014-2019.
-This job allowed me to focus on being the top MTB scientist, while at the same time working towards refining a commercial brake power meter.
+This job allowed me to focus on being the top MTB scientist, while at the same time patenting and researching the brake power meter.
 In early 2019 I shifted my focus from an academic career to coaching athletes and finalizing the brake power meter analytics full-time, which are things I love!

 I still ride and race, and love nothing more than rooty, rocky trails!